GautamGupta/bb-legacy-plugins/bbpress-latest-discussion-for-wp/trunk/readme.txt

 This plugin will generates Latest Discussion list from your bbpress forum into your wordpress page.

+Discuss about option to exclude or include forum at http://www.atsutane.net/bbpress/topic/4

 == Description ==

 This plugin will generates Latest Discussion list from your bbpress forum into your wordpress.
 It has the ability to generate latest discussion on sidebar also.